Zurich-Blockchain-RnD/event-journal/Meetup log - follow us here.md

 While this may sound trivial, here are some features to consider in the front and back ends.

 Back-end:
 If the escrow fails to authorize the payment?
-The payment should probably be reversible by the client after a certain amount of blocks.
+The payment should probably be reversible by the client after a certain number of blocks.

 Users at this point use their own wallets and interact with digital money.
 We can, to reduce exposure to volatility, convert fiat somehow on both edges or charge an extra margin from the buyer to compensate for market fluctuations.
 I know these are both ugly solutions, but while things are gradually getting better, that's the best we got my fellow blockchain devs 👍